Margaret Cribb

-Margaret Neville Catt Bridson Cribb (4 August 1924 – 12 August 1993) was a lecturer in government and political science at the University of Queensland.
+Margaret Neville Catt Bridson Cribb (4 August 1924 – 12 August 1993) was an Australian lecturer in government and political science at the University of Queensland.

 Early life

 Margaret Neville Catt was born in 1924.
 She was the only child of Mr and Mrs E. Neville Catt of Rockhampton.
 She attended Brisbane Girls Grammar School from 1938 to 1941.
 Margaret enrolled at the University of Queensland in 1944, residing at the Women's College.
 She became active in the Student Union, was the first female editor of the Union magazine, Semper Floreat in 1946, and Vice President of the Student Union.
 She was also President of the Women's Students Club.